beters02/archtimize/README.md

 - "How does this optimize my arch install" information
 - "Restore from backup with btrfs" information
 - Potentially an ISO / seperate distro

+After the installation is done, the size of the OS is just shy of 30GB.